 - Choose the location and currency of costs (such as where factories are located) to change

 - Use financial products like foreign currency-denominated debt and financial derivatives

 Brown’s research shows that each factor plays an important role in mitigating observed exchange

 rate exposure.
 Together they account for the vast majority of the discrepancy between prior

 The research found that financial hedging with foreign currency (FC) and FX derivatives can reduce

-to 15 percent.
+exposure by 37-43 percent.
+Pass-through and operational hedging each reduce exposure by 10-15 percent.
 Corporate financial managers can use the three channels in concert to mitigate

 gross exchange rate exposure by about 70 percent to levels measured from equity prices.

 Derivatives have gotten a black eye since über-investor Warren Buffett and others named them as

 key factors behind the current crisis.
 But they’re not all bad.